 The daily act of Collective Worship is a legal requirement in all schools.
 In a Church of England School it should always be Christian worship and it should reflect the traditions of the Church of England, developing learners’ understanding of Anglican traditions and practice.

-At Holy Trinity Junior School, assembly makes a major contribution to upholding the religious character and Christian distinctiveness of our church school.
+At Holy Trinity Junior School, assemblies makes a major contribution to upholding the religious character and Christian distinctiveness of our church school.
 It is central to the life of the school.
 Assemblies are often lively and amusing, as well as calm and reflective.

 We also regard assembly as an opportunity to celebrate all aspects of school life.